Let us know if you agree to cookies

 In the first winter of 1941/42, Panzer divisions became ‘Panje divisions’ because they became so dependent on their horses.
 The panje horse was a small, scruffy and hardy pony used to working in the harsh conditions of the Russian winter.
 They couldn’t pull the weight of the draft horses, so consequently their sleds/carts were smaller but much more manoeuvrable.
 They needed less fodder and would survive with minimal shelter.
 The horse-drawn sleighs were life savers for the Germans—winter transport for supplies and for getting the wounded evacuated from the front.
 The horses in this photograph are too big and sturdy to be panjies—they are probably German horses.
 The winter of 1941–42 was too cold for many of the larger European horses, which did not survive to the spring.

-Published this January, Hitler’s War of Extinction shows off nearly 300 original and rare colour photographs from the Eastern Front of World War II.
+Hitler’s War of Extinction brings realism to this conflict, showing the colours of war and of the landscape that it was fought in.
+It shows off nearly 300 original and rare colour photographs from the Eastern Front of World War II.
 Each one provides an evocation of what the Nazi period was like in Germany and the East during the period.
-They show what it was like to fight all over the Eastern Front – they provide a glimpse of the range of colours to be found in uniforms, equipment and vehicles and they give an insight into the people from both sides who were involved.
+They show what it was like to fight all over the Eastern Front –what went on behind the front lines as well as the fighting at the front, discussing a range of subjects – transport, logistics, partisan warfare – as well as providing portraits of the German and Red Army soldiers and their equipment.
 Vividly portrayed, carefully captioned, Hitler’s War of Extinction provides a different dimension for those interested in this area of the war.
 It will fascinate modeller or historian alike.

 Order your copy here.